ecmanatives/ecmanatives.github.io/about.md

 of students from the Global Code programme 2019 the chops of Test Driven JavaScript development, some react and even some react native.

-Target of this project is to dive a bit into Ecma script 6, the currently existing group of lobbyists and developers that work on the continued development of JavaScript.
+Target of this project is to dive a bit into ECMAScript and the workings of TC-39, the current existing group of lobbyists and developers that work on the continued development of JavaScript.

 Do some test driven development too.